triplee12/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 3-print_alphabets.c: C program that prints the alphabet in lowercase, then in uppercase, followed by a new line, using only the putchar function exactly three times.

 - 4-print_alphabt.c: C program that prints the alphabet in lowercase except for the letters q and e, followed by a new line, using only the putchar function exactly twice.

+- 5-print_numbers.c: C program that prints all single digit numbers of base 10 starting from 0, followed by a new line.